ThomasBleijendaal/RapidCMS/QUICKSTART.md

 #### View

-This button is similair to Edito, but will take the user to the `NodeView`, where the user cannot edit the entity.
+This button is similar to Edito, but will take the user to the `NodeView`, where the user cannot edit the entity.

 #### Add, Remove, Pick, Return